SoftwareQuTech/SimulaQron/docs/index.rst

 SimulaQron is written in `Python <http://www.python.org/>`_ and uses the `Twisted <https://twistedmatrix.com/>`_ Perspective Broker.
 To perform the local qubit simulation, SimulaQron uses `QuTip <http://qutip.org/>`_ but any other quantum simulator with a python interface can easily be used as a local backend.
 The main challenge of SimulaQron is to allow the simulation of virtual qubits at different network nodes: since these may be entangled they cannot be simulated on one network node, which is solved by a transparent distributed simulation on top of in principle any local simulation engine.

 The documentation below assumes familiarity with classical network programming concepts, Python, Twisted, as well as an elementary understanding of quantum information.
+More information on a competition at `Our website'<http://www.simulaqron.org/>`_

 .. toctree::
    :maxdepth: 2